 Since the Judicial Papyrus of Turin did not reveal what happened to Ramesses III, the pharaoh’s death has long been considered a mystery.

 Egyptologists thought that he might have overseen the trials himself.
 Historians speculated that Ramesses III survived the initial attack and perhaps died some days later, but some evidence in the papyrus indicated that the plot may have been successful.

-Mummy of Ramesses III, victim of the conspiracy.
+Mummy of Ramesses III, a victim of the conspiracy.
 Credit: G. Elliot Smith - lib.uchicago.edu

 Had Ramesses III been poisoned perhaps?
 There has long been a dispute about how he was killed, but the mystery was solved some years ago.
 It was long believed that Ramesses III's body showed no obvious wounds.
 Still, a CT scan conducted by Ashraf Selim and Sahar Saleem, professors of Radiology in Cairo University, revealed that beneath the bandages was a deep knife wound across the throat.
 The wound was so large that Ramesses III could not have survived.
 Scans also revealed that the pharaoh’s left toe had been chopped by a heavy sharp object like an ax.